Skip to main contentSkip to search

 Ontario Autism Budget

-Analysis of OAP funding: what the government allocates, what it actually costs to clear the waitlist (applying FAO methodology), and where the gap is.
+A live snapshot of OAP funding: what the government allocates, what it actually spends, and the gap to the FAO-estimated cost of clearing the waitlist.

 How many children are on the Ontario autism waitlist in 2026?